-In Borrow Mode, your borrowing power depends on the value of the assets in your Safe:
+In Borrow Mode, your borrowing limit depends on the value of the assets in your Safe:

 Different assets may have different LTV values